-Back to the Marbella.
-The Silver Palate version is prepared similarly to a tagine.
-Chicken pieces (bone-in, skin-on) are marinated overnight then cooked in the marinade with prunes, olives and capers.
-Bone-in, skin-on chicken is delicious, but messy.
-I wanted to serve Chicken Marbella, but I needed a version that could be eaten gracefully by someone holding a small plate at a wedding reception or cocktail party.
-So I adapted the recipe and came up with a version equally as good.
-Sometimes as I worked the buffet, refilling platters and clearing dishes, I’d hear, “this is the best chicken I have ever tasted.”
+The Silver Palate’s Chicken Marbella is prepared similarly to a tagine.
+Chicken pieces (bone-in, skin-on) are marinated overnight then cooked in the marinade with prunes, olives, and capers.
+Bone-in, skin-on chicken is delicious but messy, and I needed a version that could be eaten gracefully by someone holding a small plate at a wedding reception or cocktail party.
+So I adapted the recipe and came up with something different, but equally as good.
+Many times as I worked the buffet, refilling platters and clearing dishes, I’d hear someone in line say, “this is the best chicken I have ever tasted.”
 Music to my ears after working for three days straight to prep for a wedding.

-Our Cook for the Cure® PINK party gave me the chance to make one of my favorite all-time chicken recipes and I must say, it still tastes just as good as I remembered – The chicken is lightly sweet, yet tangy and surrounded by prunes, apricots and green olives, seasoned with oregano and parsley.
-Chicken Breast Marbella can be reheated in the marinade, or served cold or at room temperature.
-Personally, I like to eat it and serve it cold.
+The chicken is lightly sweet, yet tangy.
+Surrounded by prunes, apricots, and green olives, seasoned with oregano and parsley.
+Chicken Breast Marbella can be reheated in the marinade or served cold or at room temperature.
+Personally, I like to eat it cold.

-The recipe below will serve 12, but it can easily be doubled tripled, quadrupled… just make sure you have enough refrigeration space to hold the chicken while it marinades.
+The recipe below will serve 12, but it can easily be doubled tripled, quadrupled… just make sure you have enough refrigeration space to hold the chicken while it marinates.

 - 6 large boneless, skinless chicken breasts